In Cambodia, the suffering of dogs and cats is immense. There are several problems:

 With the outreach coordinator on board, we have developed a systematic method of assessing animal welfare at the various project pagodas.
 This survey is currently being used to estimate the numbers of animals, caretaker attitudes, and craft our educational program and messaging.

-Currently, the veterinary team has already teamed up with several local pagodas to organize spay/neuter and vaccinated services, educational workshops, and medical care.
-The program is also offering free spay neuter services for owners who can’t otherwise afford veterinary services for their pets.
+Currently, the veterinary team has already teamed up with several local pagodas to organise spay/neuter and vaccinated services, educational workshops, and medical care.
+The program is also offering free spay and neuter services for owners who can’t otherwise afford veterinary services for their pets.

 Cambodia’s Thriving Dog and Cat Meat Trade

 Driven by poverty and the belief that dog meat has medicinal properties, the dog and cat meat trade is rampant throughout the country.
 Dogs and cats living at pagodas are frequently targeted for the trade, which is brutal and the suffering involved in it is unimaginable.
 Stolen animals, many of them former pets, are trafficked in cages or sacks in which they are killed, often by drowning.
 Dog and cat meat is sold at roadside stalls under the name ‘special meat’.
 It’s increasing in popularity throughout Cambodia, particularly among tourists visiting the country.
-The dog meat trade is extremely dangerous to public health given the high prevalence of rabies in the country.
+The dog meat trade is extremely dangerous to public health, given the high prevalence of rabies in the country.
 Read more about The Dog and Cat Meat Trade.

 Building Community Capacity